 Visualization can be a powerful communication tool, especially for those who absorb information better in color and graphic formats.
 The release of IDEA 10.2 includes new enhancements including the ability to build reusable dashboard views, which can be reused for any period of data without having to edit the design or manually change elements.

 For example, you can create a composite view of sales for one month, and then reuse the design for all future months by selecting the “Reuse” option and switching the source data to the latest data available.
-The Reuse function is backwards compatible, even if additional columns are added to the layout of sales data in the future.
+The Reuse function is backward compatible, even if additional columns are added to the layout of sales data in the future.

 Another enhancement is the addition of multi-series analysis to compare different periods of data in the same chart.
 You can dashboard sales performance year-over-year, month-over-month to quickly identify trends.
 Visit the CaseWare Analytics blog to see what else is new in IDEA 10.2.